 I was particularly intrigued by the Gothic ruins of a massive chapel, the Wernerkapelle, which lays on the way to the castle Burg Stahleck.
 For me, Bacharach village is the best place to enjoy the (wine) Romantic of the Rhine river.

-I highly recommend to spend at least 1 night in Bacharach, as the atmosphere is almost surreal, and sublime in early mornings and at nightfall.
+I highly recommend spending at least 1 night in Bacharach, as the atmosphere is almost surreal and sublime in early mornings and at nightfall.

 Where to stay in Bacharach, Rhine Valley, Germany